SAP-docs/contribution-guidelines/docs/dos-and-donts.md

 - Be patient with the contribution process.
 We want this to be a success and the start of a fruitful and open collaboration on SAP documentation generally, and for that, we need to travel these early paths together carefully.
 See [What to expect](what-to-expect.md) for more information.

+- Remember that this collaborative process is focused on making SAP documentation the best it can be, and nothing else.
+It is not for raising issues about functionality, or problems in use or deployment of what's described in the documentation.

 ## Don't

 It's just as important to know what not to do, so here are some suggestions that should help.